kristofzerbe/kiko.io/source/_posts/Using-GitHub-as-Commenting-Platform.md

 </script>
 ```

-On my blog, everytime the user switches between light/dark mode the ``body`` tag will be decorated with the data tag ``data-theme`` and the value of the mode, to control the rendered style.
+On my blog, everytime the user switches between light/dark mode the ``body`` tag will be decorated with the data tag ``data-theme`` and the value of the mode.
 To keep the loading of the utterances script independent from this functionality, we just have to listen to this change via ``MutationObserver``:

 ```js
 //observe theme change, to adjust comment block theme